sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 }
 ```

-It's not convenient to work with such structures, and we don't need to depend on the server model.
+It's inconvenient to work with such structures, and you don't want to depend on the server model.
 Let's add a layer:

 ```swift
 struct AppEnity {